Kuadrant/kuadrant-operator/doc/user-guides/multi-cluster.md

 ### Setup a Gateway

-In order for Kuadrant to balance traffic using DNS across two clusers.
+In order for Kuadrant to balance traffic using DNS across two or more clusters.
 We need to define a gateway with a shared host.
-We will define this is a HTTPS listener with a wildcard DNS entry based on your root domain.
+We will define this as a HTTPS listener with a wildcard DNS entry based on your root domain.
+As mentioned, these resources need to be applied to both clusters.

 ```
 kubectl apply -f - <<EOF